rey-xi/larva/README.md

 `47 47 47 47 47 47` - this is the 12,230,590,464th avatar (or the 16th
 initial avatar + its "C" color theme).

-More info can be found in the `random_avatar.dart` file comments.
+More info can be found in the `larva.dart` file comments.

 ### Screenshots ###